nakst/teak/help/Engine.md

 - `--start=...` Set the function to call on the main source file.
 By default, this is `Start`.
 - `--evaluate` or `-e` The "path to main source file" is instead interpreted as a expression to evaluate.
+- `--do` or `-d` After the "path to main source file", an expression to evaluate is given.
+It may call into functions from the main source file.
+The `--start` argument is ignored in this case and `Start` is not called.
 - `--output-overview` Don't execute the script.
 Instead, output an overview of the types and functions in it.
 - `--no-colored-output`, `--colored-output` Override the default for whether the output using ANSI terminal color escape sequences.
 - `--log=...` Log the specified actions.
 See below for a list of action categories.